Catchco1/catchco1.github.io/src/content/work/strikeHeatmap.md

 ## Technical Details

 I chose to use Python to gather the data from the LAT and to produce my final map.
-I have done some previous passion projects in Python webscraping.
+I had done some previous passion projects in Python webscraping, but I had never worked with mapping in this way.
+This was my introduction to shapefiles, and using them in conjungtion with other data to present information.

+### Getting the Data

+The first problem was extracting the data from the LAT.
+I had hoped to just scrape using `requests` and use pandas to parse it, but unfortunately, since this tracker updates in real-time, it is a dynamically generated web page.
+I reached out to the creators to try and access the data in another form like a spreadsheet, but hearing nothing, I changed tactics.
+I used Selenium to get a copy of the web page including all of the labor data back to 2021 when the project started.
+The next problem was that the data needed significant cleaning.
+The version of the LAT that the end user looks great.
+Unfortunately, the structure of the data in HTML was quite difficult to parse programatically.